IdrisKulubi/learn-ai/README.md

-# Learn AI

-## Project Overview
+# Personalized Educational App

-The goal of this project is to create a personalized educational app that allows students to learn topics from their favorite characters or heroes.
-The app will:
+Welcome to the **Learn AI** repository!
+This project aims to create an engaging and interactive learning platform where students can learn topics from their favorite characters or heroes.
+The app leverages AI, 3D avatars, and real-time interaction to provide a unique educational experience.

-- Allow students to upload an image of their chosen character.
-- Generate a 3D avatar or animated model of the character.
-- Enable the character to teach selected topics using AI-generated explanations and voice.
-- Provide real-time interaction with the character.
-- Save chat history for later review.

 ---

-## Functional Requirements
+## Features

-### 1. User Registration and Authentication
-- Users can sign up and log in using email or social media accounts.
+- **User Registration and Authentication**: Sign up and log in using email or social media accounts.
-- Users can create and manage their profiles.

-### 2. Topic Selection
-- Users can select a topic or subject to learn (e.g., Java, Math, History).
-- Topics are categorized by grade level or difficulty.
+- **Topic Selection**: Choose from a variety of topics categorized by grade level or difficulty.

-### 3. Character Selection and Avatar Generation
-- Users can upload an image of their favorite character.
+- **Character Selection and Avatar Generation**: Upload an image of your favorite character and generate a 3D avatar.
-- The app generates a 3D avatar or animated model from the uploaded image.
-- Users can customize the avatar (e.g., clothing, accessories).

-### 4. AI-Powered Teaching
-- The app uses conversational AI to explain topics in a simple and engaging manner.
-- The AI responds to user questions in real-time.

-### 5. Voice Cloning and Text-to-Speech
-- The app generates a voice that mimics the character's voice.
-- The AI's explanations are converted into speech using text-to-speech (TTS).

-### 6. Lip-Syncing
+- **AI-Powered Teaching**: Learn topics through AI-generated explanations and voice.
+- **Voice Cloning and Text-to-Speech**: Mimic the character's voice for a personalized experience.
-- The avatar's lip movements are synced with the generated audio.
+- **Lip-Syncing**: Sync the avatar's lip movements with the generated audio.

-### 7. Real-Time Interaction
-- Users can interact with the avatar in real-time using a chat interface.
-- The avatar responds with gestures and facial expressions.
+- **Real-Time Interaction**: Chat with the avatar and receive real-time responses with gestures and facial expressions.

-### 8. Chat History
-- Conversations and lessons are saved for later review.
+- **Chat History**: Save conversations and lessons for later review.
-- Users can revisit past lessons or continue where they left off.

-### 9. Gamification
-- Add quizzes, rewards, and progress tracking to keep users engaged.
+- **Gamification**: Engage with quizzes, rewards, and progress tracking.

 ---

-## Non-Functional Requirements

-### 1. Performance
-- The app should respond to user inputs within 2-3 seconds.
-- Real-time interactions should have minimal latency.

-### 2. Scalability
-- The app should handle up to 10,000 concurrent users.
-- The backend should scale horizontally to accommodate growth.

-### 3. Security
-- User data (e.g., images, chat history) should be encrypted.
-- The app should comply with data protection laws (e.g., GDPR, COPPA).

-### 4. Usability
-- The app should have an intuitive and user-friendly interface.
-- The app should be accessible on both mobile and desktop devices.

-### 5. Cost
-- Use open-source tools and APIs to minimize costs.
-- Optimize resource usage to reduce cloud hosting expenses.

----

-## Technical Requirements
+## Technologies Used

 ### Frontend
 - **Framework**: Next.js (for web) or React Native (for mobile).
-- **UI Library**: Shadcn UI,Tailwind Css
+- **UI Library**: Shadcn-UI and  Tailwind CSS.
 - **3D Rendering**: Three.js or Unity.

 ### Backend
 - **Framework**: Node.js with Express.js.
-- **Database**: Neon Db
+- **Database**: Neon Db.
 - **API Integration**: SSR.

 ### AI/ML Tools